Traditional patterns of Korea: Seven Treasures

 Coin means good fortune, a horn of water buffalo means great fortune, diamond for wrapping cloth is for good wishes.
 The illustrated book is for smooth office life.
 Wormwood is a kind of medicinal herb and used to light fires, and is attributed to longevity.
 Mirrors symbolize king or power.
 The percussion instrument 'teck kyeong' (a kind of idiophone) (특경,特磬) is a traditional Korean instrument made of jade.

+The term Seven Treasures may also refer to the seven treasures mentioned in Buddhist texts.
+These treasures generally included at least some of the following: gold, silver, emerald, coral, agate, lapis lazuli, giant clamshell, glass and pearl.

 Natural (Landscape) pattern

 Nature patterns are patterns that use things found in nature, excluding animals and plants.
 Common themes are Sun, moon, and stars.
 Landscapes and strangely shaped rocks are also common.
 These patterns usually symbolize longevity, because of their immutability.